Cedarling Properties#

 matches the access token client_id.

-The following bootstrap properties are only needed for enterprise deployments.
+The following bootstrap properties are only needed for the Lock Server Integration.

 CEDARLING_LOCK